Aship-6729/GrocerEase/Readme.md

 - Large image and video files are ignored in version control via `.gitignore`.
 - All styles are in `Code/css/indexstyle.css`.
-- JavaScript functionality is in `Code/js/indexScript.js`.
+- JavaScript functionality is in `Code/js/indexScript.js` and some of the scripts are included with in a `/.html` files.

 ---